kovacsnador/tinycoro/README.md

 ### `BufferedChannel`

 The `tinycoro::BufferedChannel<T>` is an asynchronous communication primitive in tinycoro designed for passing messages between multiple coroutines.
-It supports a buffer that allows producers to push values into the channel, and consumers can retrieve these values in a coroutine-friendly way.
+It supports a queue that allows producers to push values into the channel, and consumers can retrieve these values in a coroutine-friendly way (MPMC).
 The channel can also be closed to signal that no more items will be produced.
 See also [EChannelOpStatus](#echannelopstatus)

 #### Key Features